-- " Contracted for and implemented Ruamahanga Roads, a shared service for Roading with Carterton District Council (CDC) with Fulton Hogan as our contractor, from the 1st July 2019, and - " Become a shareholder in Wellington Water Limited, a council controlled organization, and moved the management of our three waters infrastructure to it, from 1st October 2019.
+- Source of the service of the serv - " Become a shareholder in Wellington Water Limited, a council controlled organization, and moved the management of our three waters infrastructure to it, from 1st October 2019.

 Asset Management for SWDC Infrastructure

 To deliver value for South Wairarapa ratepayers the Council, through this Infrastructure Strategy, is looking to optimise the investment in our assets to ensure we comply with our regulatory obligations and to meet the needs of our community, both now and in the future.